builde7b0b/Tic-Tac-Toe/challenges.md

 check handleCellClick function
 handleCellClick function for every empty cell when the computer is playing.
 This causes the computer to make all the moves by itself, without giving the player a chance to play. check if the computer is playing and handle the computer's move separately.

+When we click the playing against user button, Display a Text underneath our message that says What type of game we're playing, Vs User or Vs AI?

+When we click on our symbol, we want to add it to the clipboard and emit a small toast notification so we know we copied it.

+In the Stats box, we need to add a symbol for the ai

+When the page loads, we want our message to say "Click a square to start"
+Currently: "It's X's Turn.

+The AI is currently not that smart at tic tac toe, How can we make it harder to beat?